Marijke Mars

 Marijke Elizabeth Mars (born 1965) is an American billionaire heiress and businesswoman.
 In March 2018 Forbes estimated her wealth to be $5.9 billion.
 She was ranked as the 30th-richest woman in the world, a position shared with her three sisters.

 Marijke Mars is a fourth generation member of the Mars family.
 Her father was the late Forrest Mars Jr. (1931–2016).
 She has three sisters: Pamela Mars-Wright, Valerie Mars and Victoria B. Mars.
-She inherited about an 8 percent stake of Mars Inc. in 2016, which made her a billionaire.
+She inherited about an 8 percent stake on Mars Inc. in 2016, which made her a billionaire.
 According to Forbes, her shares were valued at $5.9 billion (March 2018).

 She graduated (B.A./B.Sc.) from Duke University.
-After her graduation she has worked as a regional manager for Kal Kan Foods, one of Mars Inc.'s pet food companies.
-Nowadays she works at Mars Food.
-She married Stephen J. Doyle in 1991, but later (2000) divorced.
+After her graduation she worked as a regional manager for Kal Kan Foods, one of Mars Inc.'s pet food companies.
+Currently, she works at Mars Food.
+She married Stephen J. Doyle in 1991, but divorced in 2000.